Wineries, Wine Tasting Experiences and Things to Do in Madeira Portugal

 Mention Madeira, and many people can’t locate it on a map, or they think that Madeira is a sleepy backwater.
-Although life on this subtropical Portuguese island moves at a relaxed pace, Madeira offers plenty of things to do for visitors.
+Although life on this subtropical Portuguese island moves at a relaxed pace, the island offers plenty of things to do for visitors, especially when it comes to wine tasting.
 Here are eight of the best things to do on Madeira.

 For many people, the name “Madeira” is synonymous with wine.
 On Madeira, you’ll find plenty of opportunities to visit local “wine lodges,” where you will learn about the process of producing this unique fortified wine.
 You’ll also get to taste and purchase the final product.
 As wine has been one of Madeira’s most important exports for hundreds of years, learning about Madeira wine is a key to understanding the history and economy of the island.